jemmy512/book-notes/linux/linux-intr-arm64.md

     .if    \regsize == 32
     mov    w0, w0                // zero upper 32 bits of x0
     .endif

-    stp    x0, x1, [sp, #16 * 0]
+    /* save the regs context of current task on the top of stack */ stp    x0, x1, [sp, #16 * 0]
     stp    x2, x3, [sp, #16 * 1]
     stp    x4, x5, [sp, #16 * 2]